sinergy/ykquiz/README.md

 # Android Quiz

 ### Q1.
 What is a Content Provider?
 Please give a short example code to create, query, insert, update and delete your own content provider.
 Generally, an application can only access the data created by its own in Android for security concern.
-Apps cannot share data directly by using a share memory in Android.
+Apps cannot share data directly by using a shared memory in Android.
 Android provides the mechanism `Content Provider` to allow app sharing its private data for other apps to access. `Content Provider` provides a standard interface that connects data in one process with code running in another process.

 Here is the link of the sample code of my custom `WeatherContentProvider` in one of my self-training project *Sunshine* created ~1 year ago on Github: [https://goo.gl/H6iJJW](https://goo.gl/H6iJJW).
 I have updated the Gradle version and made some modification according to the spec of API.
 You are welcome to clone and run it on your own device.